abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 Banner Background by [AndreaCharlesta](https://www.freepik.com/free-vector/background-wave-gradient-minimalist-style_73392382.htm#fromView=image_search_similar&page=2&position=32&uuid=071173e2-ea25-4619-8e4f-8b709eabb291)

+> **Changelog**
+> - **January 12, 2025**
+>   - Updated Network Diagram with changes to the AD Lab.
+Splunk has been switched out for Windows 10 Machine.
+>   - Changes to Security lab.
+I have switched out Limacharlie for Security Onion and moved Splunk over.
+{: .prompt-tip }

 Welcome!
 In this project, we will be setting a Cybersecurity Home Lab using the Open Source Hypervisor Proxmox.
 I was originally going to do ESXI and Virtualbox but after what Broadcom did to their customers and the community, I decided to go another route.
 That's where I found proxmox and after hours of frustration and tears I finally grasped it!

 I currently have Proxmox running natively on a separate system (specifications below) that I have built for a homelab.
 I strongly recommend you do the same as Proxmox is a Type 1 Hypervisor and works optimally when its installed natively.